watertreader/Cousera/Inferential_Statistic/Assignment.md

                 => H1: dark chocolate - white chocolate != 0

 #### Hypothesis 2
 The next set of hypothesis will be set for comparison between dark and white chocolates.
-Let the mean of dark chocolate be mu1 and white chocolate be mu2

       Null Hypothesis: There is no significant difference between consuming dark and white chocolates.
               =>H0: mu1 - mu2 = 0